kevinw99/JsonTool/AUTO_CAPTURE_README.md

-# 🤖 Truly Zero-Effort Chat Logging
+# 🤖 Truly Zero-Effort Chat Logging with Smart Filtering

 ## Overview
-**Automatic chat request capture with NO manual intervention required!**
+**Automatic chat request capture with intelligent filtering - NO manual intervention required!**

 The system now automatically detects and logs your chat requests by monitoring git commits and development patterns.
-No need to run any commands manually.
+It intelligently distinguishes between one-time questions and development requests that need to be persisted for future reference.

+## 🧠 Smart Filtering Features

+- **✅ Logs development requests**: Bug fixes, features, UI changes, navigation improvements
+- **🚫 Filters one-time questions**: "How do I...", status checks, clarifications
+- **📊 Provides insights**: Statistics on what's being filtered and why
+- **🎯 Auto-prioritizes**: Critical bugs get higher priority than documentation
+- **🧪 Auto-generates test cases**: For important changes to prevent regressions

+See [SMART_FILTERING_README.md](./SMART_FILTERING_README.md) for detailed filtering rules and insights.

 ## ⚡ Zero-Effort Setup (One-Time)